 Continued focus on resolution of timely filing requests.

-The Blueprint for Health serves all Vermonters.
+Services supported by the Blueprint for Health Program are available to all Vermonters.

 The activities of the Blueprint serve as the foundation for strengthening primary care and expanding the ACO programs.
 This initiative is especially focused on building the links between community and medical services, so that patients have better coordinated care across the spectrum of services.

 Together the following performance measures focus on whether Vermonters are better off as a result of this program.
 They do so by looking at the quality and efficiency of these programs and services.

 The top 3 priorities/initiatives for the Blueprint in SFY20 are:

 The Quality Improvement & Clinical Integrity Unit (QICIU) includes the Quality Team and the Clinical Utilization Review Team.
 The Quality Team collaborates with AHS partners to develop a culture of continuous quality improvement, maintains the Vermont Medicaid Quality Plan and Work Plan, coordinates quality initiatives including formal performance improvement projects, coordinates the production of standard performance measures, and is the DVHA lead unit for the Results Based Accountability (RBA) methodology & produces the DVHA RBA Scorecards.

 The Clinical Utilization Review Team (UR) is responsible for the utilization management of mental health and substance use disorder services.
 The team works toward the integration and coordination of services provided to Vermont Medicaid members with substance use disorders and mental health needs.
 The team performs utilization management activities including concurrent review and authorization of mental health and substance use disorder services.
 The UR Team also administers the Team Care program, which locks a member to a single prescriber and a single pharmacy.
 In addition, the Autism Specialist authorizes applied behavior analysis (ABA) services for children.